Nightpl3x/ISCD/README.md

 E) Changelog:

-Before using the MS Coco Training Weights I had to manually alter the following mrcnn lines in the following order:
+Before using the MS Coco Training Weights I had to manually alter the following mrcnn.model lines in this order (changes are included in the file of this project):
     •  Line 951
     •  Line 702
     •  Line 27